Costa Rica: Fast Food Central America

 Despite being in Central America, physically thousands of miles from the States, Costa Rica was in a sense, a miniature version of America; a place for Americans to drop in, spend a few days boozing, and go home to tell their friends about their foreign adventures.

 I suppose I shouldn’t have expected anything else.
 Costa Rica is one of the most expensive, touristy, and developed countries in Central America and Tamarindo happened to be one of the most expensive, touristy, and developed towns in the country.
 Young and old Americans, ex-pats, and vacationing families overran the place.
 Walking down the street, I heard more English than Spanish.
-While the beaches were beautiful, the town itself was a built-up mass of unsightly strip-malls, fast-food restaurants, casinos, and Costa Rica Vacation Rentals.
+While the beaches were beautiful, the town itself was a built-up mass of unsightly strip-malls, fast-food restaurants, and casinos.
 Its streets clogged with modern sedans, SUVs, and trucks.
 To top it off, prices were similar (they even accepted US dollars), if not more expensive, to the States.

 I’m probably coming off as a pretentious traveler but I’ll be the first to say that I have nothing against partying and having a fun time.
 I believe it’s an essential part of every trip but I’m also a believer of balancing it out with some culture and unique experiences.
 The problem with Costa Rica was that it simply didn’t have this other side.